madmax755/Cpp-NN-from-scratch/readme.md

     - Layer class (containing weight & bias Matrix objects and inference methods)
     - Matrix class (containing matrix methods e.g. addition, multiplication, transpostition, hadamard...)

+- Multithreaded training
+- SGD, SGD+Momentum, Nesterov Accelerated Gradient, Adam, amd AdamW training methods
 - Ability to select activation functions for each layer
-- Multithreaded training
-- SGD, Momentum, and Nesterov accelerated gradient training methods
 - Ability to save and load model to/from a binary file

 ### Todo:
 - implement full matrix training (more than one example at a time)
+- implement a more general approach loss functions (and their derivatives for training)
 - implement various training algorithms (Adam)
 - implement various regularisation techniques (dropout, cost func penalty for large weights)
 - test mnist accuracy